shamim1258/Shamim/Technology/Python/libraries.md

       -  `sys.meta_path` this will give list of finders.
    -  loader
       -  `<module_name>.__spec__` this will give loader and path details.
+-  Modules are good way to implement modularity and code organization in small modules.
 -  **Types of importing module :**
    -  `import math`
       -  First check if module 'math' is present in 'sys.modules' `is math in sys.module`